-COVID-19: History of Epidemics in India Since the 1900s
+List of Worst Epidemics in India Since the 1900s

-India has witnessed many outbreaks since the 1990s such as SARS outbreak, swine flu outbreak, etc. but none of the outbreak was as widespread and as fatal as COVID-19.
-Here, in this article, we will tell you about the major outbreaks which India has witnessed since the 1990s.
+India has witnessed many outbreaks since the 1990s such as the SARS outbreak, swine flu outbreak, etc. but none of the outbreaks was as widespread and as fatal as COVID-19.
+Here, in this article, we will tell you about the major outbreaks that India has witnessed since the 1990s.

 What is an epidemic?